nathan-au/fiam-2026-factors/experiments/pca_diagnostic/README.md

    untested, and could differ if instability is concentrated in a specific sub-period (e.g. 2022's volatility regime) rather than spread evenly.
-3. **This diagnostic was not used to actually build a shrinkage model** — it answers the prerequisite question `docs/PAPERS.md` flagged, but the Kozak-Nagel-Santosh model itself remains unbuilt.
+3. **This diagnostic was not used to actually build a shrinkage model** — it answers the prerequisite question `docs/RESEARCH.md` Part III flagged, but the Kozak-Nagel-Santosh model itself remains unbuilt.